What is Measurement Risk?

 Understanding What is Measurement Risk

 AS9100C defines risk as “[a]n undesirable situation or circumstance that has both a likelihood of occurring and a potentially negative consequence.”
 It further states that “The focus of measurement quality assurance is to quantify and/or manage the ‘likelihood’ of incorrect measurement-based decisions.
-When doing so, there must be a balance between the level of effort involved in, and the risks resulting from, making an incorrect decision.
+When doing so, there must be a balance between the level of effort involved in, and the risks resulting from making an incorrect decision.
 In balancing the effort versus the risks, the decision (direct risk) and the consequences (indirect risk) of the measurement must be considered."

-ANSI/NCSLI Z540.3-2006 defines Measurement decision risk as probability that an incorrect decision will result from a measurement.
+ANSI/NCSLI Z540.3-2006 defines Measurement decision risk as the probability that an incorrect decision will result from a measurement.

 What does this really mean?

-All measurements have a percentage of likelihood of calling something good when it is bad, and something bad when it is good.
+All measurements have a percentage of likelihood of calling something good when it is bad and something bad when it is good.
 You might be familiar with the terms consumer’s risk and producer’s risk.
 Consumer’s risk refers to the possibility of a problem occurring in a consumer-oriented product; occasionally, a product not meeting quality standards passes undetected through a manufacturer’s quality control system and enters the consumer market.

 An example of this would be the batteries in the Samsung Note 7 phone.
 The batteries can potentially overheat, causing the phone to catch on fire.
 In this case, the faulty battery/charging system of the phone device was approved through the quality control process of the manufacturer, which was basically a ‘false accept decision.’
 If you owned one of these phones, there was a risk of fire and potential damage and injury.